lamhotsimamora/GF-Javascript/README.md

 	_addOption("my_select",data_val,data_fruit);
 ```
 ----------------------------------------------
-For get value or text of select option, you just write code like this
+For get value or text of select option when selected, you just write code like this
 ```go
         // For get value
 	var value_first = _getOption("my_select");